lvkunz/OncoAMBER/README.md

 amber.Cell(-)
 amber.Voxel(-)
 amber.Vessel(-)
-amber.VesselNetwork(-)
+amber.VasculatureNetwork(-)
 amber.Simulator(-)
 etc
 ```

 ## Running the example locally

-The example.py file is explained in further details in the Tutorial.ipnyb notebook.
+The main.py file is explained in further details in the Tutorial.ipnyb notebook.
 However, you need to know that amber needs a CONFIG file to be run.
 This file contains all the parameters needed to run the simulation.

 you need to use the following terminal command to run the example: